 General Education courses usually take precedence over elective courses in the schedule of work for a semester.
 General Education courses may satisfy simultaneously both General Education and minor requirements.
-General Education courses may not satisfy simultaneously both General Education and major requirements, except those specifically noted for the Bachelor of Music and Bachelor of Fine Arts degrees.
+General Education courses may not satisfy simultaneously both General Education and major requirements, except those specifically noted for a Bachelor of Music and Bachelor of Fine Arts degrees.
 No course may be used to satisfy two or more general education requirements.
 Each division head is empowered to make decisions regarding exceptions to general education requirements within the division head's curricular jurisdiction.

-Co-Enrollment in the Evening College
+Co-Enrollment in the Women's College

-Any student in the Women's College may apply to co-enroll in one course per semester in the Evening College.
-Enrollment in additional Evening College courses is possible if the Women's College student meets the Evening College admissions standards.
+Any student in the Evening's College may apply to co-enroll in one course per semester in the Women's College.
+Enrollment in additional Women's College courses is possible if the Evening College student meets the Women's College admissions standards.